Cobra Kai has emerged as one of the biggest word-of-mouth hits of the last few years – and now the hotly-anticipated fourth season is almost upon us.

-Well, unfortunately, there is no official information about this at this stage, but Hurwitz did announce in October 2020 that it was the last day of the series four writers room and that scripts had been “rolling in” – so we know significant progress has been made on that front.
+Hurwitz announced in October 2020 that it was the last day of the season four writers room and that scripts had been "rolling in" – so we knew significant progress has been made on that front.

-Whenever the fourth season arrives, however, it seems all but certain that it won’t be the last we see of Cobra Kai, with Josh Heald revealing that there were “multiple seasons” left and that the end of show “is not fast approaching”.
+It also seems all but certain that it won't be the last we see of Cobra Kai, with Josh Heald revealing that there are "multiple seasons" left and that the end of show "is not fast approaching".

 As reported by Fandom, the co-creator said: "We still have a multi-season story in our heads to resolve this in the way that we want to resolve it.
 I can’t say how many seasons it is because it always gets a little bit cloudy as we grow.